 Collaboration

-In addition to these organizations, SBU also participates in the international networks International Network of agencies for Health Technology assessment (INAHTA), is the Swedish focal point for the World Health Organization (WHO) regarding HTA, EViR (Ensuring value in Research).
+In addition to these organizations, SBU also participates in the international networks International Network of Agencies for Health Technology Assessment (INAHTA), is the Swedish focal point for the World Health Organization (WHO) regarding HTA, and EViR (Ensuring value in Research).

 Global network connecting people